deephacks/confit/readme.md

 to meet service-level agreements in environments of scale.

-At the moment conf-it comes with provider extensions that allow storing configuration on local disk as JSON/YAML/XML or in a relational database using JPA (hibernate or eclipselink) or in HBase.
+At the moment conf-it comes with provider extensions that allow storing configuration on local disk as files, in a relational database using JPA (hibernate or eclipselink) or in HBase (mongodb storage is planned).
 Using either of these storage mechanisms, or switching between them, does not impact client code what so ever.

 ## Examples

-There is an [introduction](http://stoffe.deephacks.org/2012/05/07/tools4j-config-part-1-introduction) which is a bit outdated at the moment.
-Will be updated soon.

 Conf-it comes as a single jar file (only dependency is guava) and is available in Maven Central.